LogoOsome

 Jon relishes writing content that both educates and entertains the reader.
 With a background in copy and content writing for brands, he's told unique stories in creative ways, adding value to products in the luxury sector.
 Now, he works with our accounting experts and small business owners to bring their advice and journeys to life for Osome's readers.
 He aims to inspire ambitious entrepreneurs to set their sights high, and build highly-respected, flourishing businesses.

-If you are thinking about how to form a limited company in the UK, it is probably because you want to start your own business.
-By forming a limited company, you can set up your own business with a legal entity that enables you to protect your assets and trade as a separate legal entity from yourself.
+If you are thinking about how to set up a limited company in the UK, it is probably because you want to start your own business.
+By forming a limited company, you can set up your own business with a legal entity that enables you to protect your personal assets and trade as a separate legal entity from yourself.

 What Is a Limited Company?